plepe/pgmapcss/doc/Install_with_Mapnik_2.2.md

 sudo ln -s /usr/share/fonts/truetype/unifont/unifont.ttf /usr/lib/mapnik/fonts/
 ```

-For the next step you can decide, whether you want to use osm2pgsql, osmosis or overpass as database backend.
+For the next step you can decide, whether you want to use overpass (default), osm2pgsql or osmosis as database backend.

+Case 'overpass': You can use one of the public Overpass APIs (default), or [install your own](http://wiki.openstreetmap.org/wiki/Overpass_API/install).

 Case 'osm2pgsql': Download an OSM file and import to database:
 ```sh